We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

-According to our years of product testing, the best gas grill is the Weber Spirit II E-310 and our favorite charcoal grill is the Weber Original Kettle Premium 22” Grill.
+Years of testing have proved that the best gas grill is the Weber Spirit E-310, and the top charcoal grill is the Weber Original Kettle Premium 22” Grill.

 Whenever we test grills, Weber often comes out on top.
 This iconic brand's grills are well-made, sturdy, easy to use, and come with a generous warranty.
-Although perhaps best-known for its ubiquitous Original Kettle charcoal grill, Weber makes grills in every category, including gas grills, wheeled and tabletop portable grills (both charcoal and propane), charcoal-fueled smokers, and kamado-style cookers.
+Although perhaps best-known for its ubiquitous Original Kettle charcoal grill, Weber makes grills in every category, including gas grills, portable grills, smokers, kamado grills, and flat-top grills.

-Most Webers have efficient features that make grilling approachable for beginners, as well as satisfying for the more advanced crew: their hinged grates make it easy to add fuel while grilling and the adjustable dampers allow for simple temperature control.
-If you want to spend more, you can take home models with more luxe features, like extra-large “sear zones” and smart connectivity that syncs the grill with an app on your phone.
+Most Webers have efficient features that make grilling approachable for beginners, as well as satisfying for the advanced crew.
+For example, their hinged grates make it easy to add fuel while grilling, and their adjustable dampers allow for simple temperature control.
+If you want to spend more, you can take home models with more luxe features, like extra-large “sear zones” and smart connectivity that syncs the grill with an app.

 While we believe you can’t go wrong with many a Weber, we’ve collected the best of their catalog here so you can compare them all.
-Each of the following Webers has been rigorously tested and approved by Serious Eats: now all you have to do is find the right one for your specific grilling needs.
+Each of the following grills has been rigorously tested and approved by Serious Eats; now all you have to do is find the right one for your specific grilling needs.

 Things to Consider